lewisknewton/questionnaire-engine/README.md

 * [ESLint](https://eslint.org/) (extending [eslint-config-portsoc](https://github.com/portsoc/eslint-config-portsoc)) for JavaScript
 * [stylelint](https://stylelint.io/) for CSS

-Two scripts, `lint-js` and `lint-css`, were defined to lint all files of the respective types.
-Another script, `lint`, was created to run both and is used by running `npm run lint`.
+Two commands, `lint-js` and `lint-css`, were defined to lint all files of the respective types.
+Another command, `lint`, was created to run both and is used by running `npm run lint`.

 ## Testing